 You must complete your doctoral dissertation within four years of doctoral candidacy.

 Build your professional reputation and skills while earning your doctoral degree at your own pace.
-Our flexible, part-time program fits your needs as a busy professional through on-campus, online, and hybrid courses.
+Our flexible, part-time program fits your needs as a busy professional through online courses.

 The Center for Education offers certified reading specialists a Pre-K-12 Instructional Coach endorsement certificate through a peer coaching framework in Pre-K–12 classrooms, with the option for students to become an Instructional Coach or choose to specialize in Literacy (Instructional Coaching-Literacy Emphasis Endorsement).